Who we are

 - Guideline on 'Two Stroke Engine Cold Corrosion' [PDF] (November 2017)

-- Guideline on future fuel scenarios and their impact on lubrication [PDF] (May 2014)
+- Guideline on future fuel scenarios and their impact on lubrication [PDF] (May 2014, withdrawn)

 - Guideline on the relevance of Lubricant Flash Point in Connection with Crankcase Explosions [PDF] (July 2013)

-- Two meetings are hold each year, each one hosted by one of the members.
+- Two meetings are held each year, each one hosted by one of the members.

 - Typically 20 – 25 members participate at each meeting.